pmean/build-website/text/04/OrdinalLogistic.md

 ![ordinal08.gif not found.](../../../web/images/04/OrdinalLogistic08.png)

-Here\'s what the calculations would look like if the odds ratio was 0.33 rather than 2.0.
+Here's what the calculations would look like if the odds ratio was 0.33 rather than 2.0.

 ![ordinal09.gif not found.](../../../web/images/04/OrdinalLogistic09.png)